Overview for Amalfi Coast Highlights

 Take a bus or book a private transfer and reach your hotel.
-The first three nights are spent in Amalfi (or Atrani), the ancient capital of the Amalfi Coast, either in a welcoming and comfortable 3-star hotel, recently renovated, or a beautiful 4-star hotel in the heart of the village.
+The first three nights are spent in Amalfi (or Atrani), the ancient capital of the Amalfi Coast.
 All hotels are centrally located at a walking distance from the seashore and all main monuments of the medieval town centre.

 Both Amalfi and Atrani are connected with Salerno by a frequent bus (and boat) service and with Naples by a less frequent bus service.
 In summer there are direct boats from Naples.
 A taxi pick-up service can be arranged either from Naples (airport or train station), or from Pompeii or Castellammare di Stabia, which can both be easily reached from Naples, with the local Circumvesuviana train.

-- Accommodation: 3 or 4-star hotel in Amalfi or Atrani
+- Accommodation: 3-star hotel in Amalfi or Atrani

 Day 2: Amalfi Circular Walk: Valle dei Mulini